Definition of a Veblen Good. A Veblen good is a good where demand rises as price rises because people feel its higher price reflects greater status.

 Giffen Good.
 Higher price leads to higher demand but for a different reason to Veblen goods.
 Demand rises with a higher price because the income effect of higher price outweighs the substitution effect.
 Giffen Good

 Rising house prices and rising demand

-With house prices and law of demand we looked at why rising house prices caused a rise in demand.
-Here it is not the snob effect at work, but maybe a bandwagon effect.
+With house prices and the law of demand, we looked at why rising house prices caused a rise in demand.
+Here it is not the snob effect at work, but maybe a bandwagon effect or asset bubble effect.
 Where people buy because prices are rising and therefore they expect them to keep rising.